ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Enough Talk !
 Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>

 <h3>4.
-Learning a New Platform as a Mobile Developer: My Approach - <a href="https://medium.com/@shobhakartiwari/learning-a-new-platform-as-a-mobile-developer-my-approach-3078b02a5ab3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Add Swipe to Dismiss to any View using SwiftUI - <a href="https://medium.com/@jpmtech/add-swipe-to-dismiss-to-any-view-using-swiftui-262fb53f8bf5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shobhakar Tiwari`**
+✍️ **posted by `Chase`**

-<blockquote>As mobile developers, there often comes a point where we need to step out of our comfort zone and learn a new platform — be it switching…</blockquote>
+<blockquote>Adding drag gestures all over your code can get messy.
+In this article, we will go over an easy and clean way to add a swipe to dismiss…</blockquote>

 <h3>5.
 Enable Composable Views Sharing Across Modules Without Dependency Constraint - <a href="https://medium.com/mobile-app-development-publication/enable-composable-views-sharing-across-modules-without-dependency-constraint-a7290257d987" target="_blank" rel="noopener noreferrer">link</a></h3>